 Rome is a beautiful city perfect for exploring on foot.
-This is a short walk of about two kilometres and could be added to the route from the Spanish Steps to the Piazza Navona if you fancy a bit longer walk.
+This is a short walk of about two kilometres.
+You could add this to the route from the Spanish Steps to the Piazza Navona if you fancy a bit longer walk.
 The walk will take you from the Piazza Navona, along the old street of Via dei Coronari, over the Ponte Sant’Angelo and past the Castel Sant’Angelo arriving in St Peter’s Square along the Via della Conciliazione.

 This walk is full of interest.
 Apart from crossing a couple of busy roads, most of the route is on narrow streets where there is little or no traffic.
 The final section leading to St Peter’s Square is on a busy road, but with wide pavements.